Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 SALES SUCCESS

-The basic Series Sixty was dropped for 1939 in favor of a new, price-leader Series 61, but the Sixty Special continued, with a new, pointed nose that stretched its overall length to 214.3 inches (5,442 mm).
-It was now built by Fleetwood, a formerly independent coachbuilder that GM had acquired to build bodies exclusively for Cadillac, lending a bit of extra prestige.
-Despite a price $110 higher than the '38, sales climbed to 5,513.
-Starting in 1939, Fleetwood also produced a small number of divider-window sedans for chauffeur-driven customers; there were also a handful of pricey town cars with an optional leather top covering.
-A sunroof, dubbed "Sunshine Turret Top," was also available, although it was very rare.
+The basic Series 60 was dropped for 1939 in favor of a new, price-leader Cadillac Series 61, but the Sixty Special continued, now sporting a new, pointed nose that stretched its overall length to 214.3 inches (5,442 mm).
+The Sixty Special’s body was now built by Fleetwood, a formerly independent coachbuilder that GM had acquired to build bodies exclusively for Cadillac, lending a bit of extra prestige.
+Despite a price $110 higher than in 1938, 1939 sales climbed to 5,513.

-As was Earl's wont, the styling features of the Sixty Special began to appear in other GM lines starting in 1940, beginning with the new "torpedo" C-body shared by the big Buicks and Oldsmobiles, as well as Cadillac's own Series 62.
+As was Earl’s wont, the styling features of the Cadillac Sixty Special began to appear in other GM lines starting in 1940, beginning with the new “torpedo” C-body shared by the big Buicks and Oldsmobiles as well as Cadillac’s own Series 62.
 Predictably, once the Sixty Special became less distinctive, its share of Cadillac sales eroded.
 4,600 were sold for 1940, but it was now second to the derivative, $245 cheaper Series 62.

 1941 Cadillac Sixty Special V emblem